innolitics/rdm/rdm/base/software_plan.md

   - computing environment (e.g., hardware, memory size, processing unit, time zone, network infrastructure) under which the software is to perform, and
   - need for compatibility with upgrades or multiple SOUP or other device versions.

 b.
-Sofware system inputs and outputs
+Software system inputs and outputs
   - data characteristics (e.g., numerical, alpha-numeric, format) ranges,
   - limits, and
   - defaults.